Willows-Preparatory-School/minecraft-project-combined/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/liZ3sWt9)
-# Minecraft-Project
-The template for GitHub classroom for the open-ended project submissions.

-Submit your files with thorough documentation.
-Don't forget to register your changes in the corresponding module class (included in this comment).
-Don't add unnecessary files from the labs; solely add your summative concepts and their registration.

 ## README!!!
 so i kinda didn't use the TEALS mod loader for most of my items/blocks/entites/etc, <br>